 Trello: Trello is a project management platform that allows you to promote collaborations between teams.
 Moreover, you can track work hours.

 ClickUp: ClickUp is a project management software that incorporates task tracking and goals.
 In addition, this software has integrations with Google Drive and Dropbox.
 In ClickUp, you can assign tasks to employees, and they can inform you about their signs of progress.
 Moreover, ClickUp has a chat feature that will foster communications with remote teams.

-In this video, you will learn more about using monitoring software.
+In this video, you’ll learn more about how you can monitor employees remotely.